Chrono (series): Reception

 The Chrono series has been very successful in game rankings and sales.
 Chrono Trigger shipped 2.36 million copies in Japan and 290,000 abroad by 2003, reaching two million in sales in only two months.
 It ended 1995 as the third best-selling game of the year behind Dragon Quest VI: Realms of Revelation and Donkey Kong Country 2: Diddy's Kong Quest in Japan.
 The game was met with substantial success upon release in North America, and its rerelease on the PlayStation as part of the Final Fantasy Chronicles package topped the NPD TRSTS PlayStation sales charts for over six weeks.
 The Chrono Trigger DS remake has shipped 490,000 copies in Japan and 220,000 in North America as of December 2008.
 Chrono Cross also sold well, shipping 850,000 and 650,000 units in Japan and abroad respectively.
 It was re-released once in the United States as a Greatest Hits title and again as part of the Japanese Ultimate Hits series.
 Excluding the PC version, Chrono Trigger had shipped over 3.5 million copies worldwide by February 2018.
-By 2019, Chrono Trigger and Chrono Cross had sold over 5.5 million units combined.Chrono Trigger has placed highly on all six of multimedia website IGN's "top 100 games of all time" lists—4th in 2002, 6th in early 2005, 13th in late 2005, 2nd in 2006, 18th in 2007, and 2nd in 2008.
+By 2019, Chrono Trigger and Chrono Cross had sold over 5.5 million units combined.

+Chrono Trigger has placed highly on all six of multimedia website IGNs "top 100 games of all time" lists—4th in 2002, 6th in early 2005, 13th in late 2005, 2nd in 2006, 18th in 2007, and 2nd in 2008.
 GameSpot included Chrono Trigger in "The Greatest Games of All Time" list released in April 2006, and it also appeared as 28th on an "All Time Top 100" list in a poll conducted by Japanese magazine Famitsu.
 Nintendo Power's 100th issue placed it eighteenth on their "100 Best Nintendo Games of All Time", and in their twentieth anniversary issue named it the fifth best Super NES game.
-Chrono Cross was also well-received by reviewers; GameSpot awarded the game a perfect 10, one of only seven games in over 40,000 games listed on Gamespot to have been given the score, and its Console Game of the Year Award for 2000.
+Chrono Cross was also well received by reviewers; GameSpot awarded the game a perfect 10, one of only seven games in over 40,000 games listed on GameSpot to have been given the score, and its Console Game of the Year Award for 2000.
 IGN gave the game a score of 9.7, and Cross appeared 89th in its 2008 Top 100 games list.